 -The lease needs to be assessed for fair market rate, term, renewals, ability to be assumed, personal guaranty ….

 -Who will be brewing?
 Is there an existing employee brewer, assistant brewer, etc?
+Is the head brewer actually the business founder (who will be leaving upon selling their craft brewery)

 -Will this be an asset-purchase or legal entity purchase (eg membership interest purchase of an LLC).
 There are legal, purchase price and operating expense implications to each approach